 We are located near Blaine Lake, Saskatchewan, just 83 km North of Saskatoon.
 For detailed instructions on how to get here, visit our Location page or click the button below for Google Map directions.

 We are closed for the season and will be reopening July 2022.
 Check back for regular updates!

 We are closed during the week because of ongoing research and work in the area.
 The site is located on private property, and we ask you to respect the hours of operation and the privacy of the owners and residents of the land.
 Please be assured that we are doing all we can to ensure that you enjoy your visit in a safe and protected environment during the COVID-19 pandemic.
 We look forward to seeing you soon.
 If you have any questions or concerns, please contact us.

-When you arrive at the site, you will be greeted by persons in period costume, and our guides, also dressed as the settlers would have been, will provide you with a wealth of information about the site and those who settled there.
+When you arrive at the site, you will be greeted by persons in period costume, as the settlers would have been.

-The costumes of the servers, the food, and the ambience will be true to the tradition of the people who first came here at the end of the 19th century.
-Doukhobor bread to take home with you is also for sale on site.
+Costume and the ambiance will be true to tradition of the people who came here at the end of the 19th century.
+Doukhobor Bread is available to purchase and enjoy at home!

 Come and enjoy the peacefulness and beauty, and be intrigued by this little-known bit of Saskatchewan history.